Geothermal Systems in Grand Rapids

 Homeowners have been using geothermal HVAC systems to heat and cool their homes for more than 40 years.
-The earth, below the frost line, typically stays about 50 degrees F. Using water pipes, geothermal systems capture a consistent midpoint temperature, and use it quickly and efficiently heat or cool your home.
-This shortcut to ideal home climate is actually moving heat rather than making it from scratch.
+The earth, below the frost line, typically stays about 50 degrees F. Using water pipes, geothermal systems capture a consistent midpoint temperature, and use it to quickly and efficiently heat or cool your home.
+This shortcut to the ideal home climate is actually moving heat rather than making it from scratch.

 Most HVAC systems are responsible for more than half a home’s energy consumption.
 With the fuel savings and federal tax credits and state incentives, the system can pay for itself in savings in only 3-5 years.

-How Geothermal heating works:
+How Geothermal Heating Works

 In the heating mode, the water circulating in the earth loop is colder than the surrounding ground.
 This causes the water to absorb energy, in the form of heat, from the earth.
 The water carries this energy to the heat exchanger in the pump.
-In the heat exchanger, refrigerant absorbs the heat energy from the water.
-The water now leaves the heat exchanger at a colder temperature, and circulates through the earth loop to pick up more energy.
+In the heat exchanger, the refrigerant absorbs the heat energy from the water.
+The water now leaves the heat exchanger at a colder temperature and circulates through the earth loop to pick up more energy.
 The refrigerant gas, which contains energy gained from the earth loop, travels from the heat exchanger to the compressor.
 In the compressor, the refrigerant temperature rises to 160°.
 The superheated refrigerant travels to the air heat exchanger.
 Here, the heat pump’s blower circulates air across the air coil, increasing the temperature of the air, which is blown through ductwork to heat the home.
-After refrigerant releases its heat energy to the air, it then flows to the earth loop heat exchanger to start the cycle again.
-Learn More
+After refrigerant releases its heat energy into the air, it then flows to the earth loop heat exchanger to start the cycle again.

-How Geothermal cooling works
+How Geothermal Cooling Works

 In the cooling mode, the water circulating in the earth loop is warmer than the surrounding ground.
 This causes the water to release energy, in the form of heat, into the earth.
 The water, now cooler from traveling through the ground now flows to the heat exchanger in the heat pump.
 In the heat exchanger, hot refrigerant gas from the compressor releases its heat into the water.

 This causes the water to increase in temperature, and release the heat to the ground.
 The refrigerant, which has released its heat energy and became a cold liquid, now travels to the heat exchanger.
 Here the heat pump’s blower circulates warm, humid air across the cold air coil.
 The air is then blown through ductwork to cool the home.
-The refrigerant in the air coil picks up the heat energy from the air, and travels to the compressor.
+The refrigerant in the air coil picks up the heat energy from the air and travels to the compressor.
 When the refrigerant leaves the compressor, it then flows to the earth loop heat exchanger to start the cycle again.
-Learn More